Maschinen-Mensch/parse-server-gaming-auth/readme.md

-Authentication modules for parse-server for Steam (more coming soon)
+Authentication modules for parse-server for Steam (more platforms coming soon) See https://docs.parseplatform.org/parse-server/guide/#custom-authentication for more information

+# Installation

+`npm install parse-server-gaming-auth --save`

 # Steam